 Urine will drain through your catheter into the toilet or a special container.
 Your health care provider will show you how to use your catheter.
 After some practice, it will get easier.

 Sometimes family members or other people you know such as a friend who is a nurse or medical assistant may be able to help you use your catheter.

 Catheters and other supplies can be bought at medical supply stores.
 You will get a prescription for the right catheter for you.
 There are many different types and sizes.
 Other supplies may include towelettes and lubricant such as K-Y Jelly or Surgilube.
 Do not use Vaseline (petroleum jelly).
-Your provider can also submit a prescription to a mail order company to have the supplies and catheters delivered to your house.
+Your provider can also submit a prescription to a mail order medical supply company to have the supplies and catheters delivered to your house.

 Ask how often you should empty your bladder with your catheter.
 In most cases, it is every 4 to 6 hours, or 4 to 6 times a day.

 Always empty your bladder first thing in the morning and just before you go to bed at night.
 You may need to empty your bladder more frequently if you have had more fluids to drink.

 Avoid letting your bladder get too full.
 This increases your risk of infection, permanent kidney damage, or other complications.

 Using Your Catheter